ovity/octotree/README.md

 ### Others

-- **Show in non-code pages**: if checked, show Octotree in non-code pages such as Issues and Wiki.
 - **Load entire tree at once**: if checked, load the entire code tree at once.
 To avoid long delay, this should be unchecked if you frequently work with very large repos.
+- **Show in non-code pages**: if checked, show Octotree in non-code pages such as Issues and Wiki.
+- **Show file-specific icons**: if checked, show different icons for different file types.
 - **Show only pull request changes**: if checked, show only the change set of a pull request.

+### Octotree Plus Settings

+#### GitHub Enterprise

+After installing Octotree Plus, navigate to a GitHub Enterprise domain.
+Right-click Octotree extension icon in the browser bar and select "Enable Octotree Plus on this domain".
+The page should refresh and Octotree Plus sidebar should show.
+Alternatively, you can disable by selecting "Disable Octotree plus on this domain".

+_Note_: GitHub Enterprise is not supported on Safari.

+#### Multiple GitHub Accounts

+Click the Add Token button to add more user name and token pairs.
+When you login with a specific GitHub account, the corresponding token will be used to make API requests.
+If you don't login or there's no matching user name, the default access token is used to make API requests.

+#### Change Docking Position

+Click the dock button to switch the Octotree sidebar to the right or left of the screen.

+#### Dark Mode

+Click the dark mode button to toggle dark mode.

 ## Contribution